Breezee-ops/baremetal_os/student-distrib/buglog.md

 8) fish not working. vidmap paging structure inaccurate.
 9) getargs not parsing arguments in whole. had a problems with terminal read and write
 10) pingpong output incorrect. had a test interrupts call in read for some reason.

+checkpoint 5: the bugman retires from his silly buggery
+1) pagefaults all the time: converted the global active pcb pointer to have it's esp and ebp match that of the program when it got a pit interrupt. instead, we needed to maintain original stack boundries and store the esp ebp values from interrupt seperately
+2) cursor position reset to schedulers terminal. had to chang eup control flow.
+3) keyboard was writing to every terminal, not just terminal of interest.
+4) PIT was at a frequency that was causing page faults
+5) Programs on one terminal were leaking to other terminals
+6) Overlapping interrupts between the scheduler and termWrite
+7) Buggy features when adding the third terminal
+8) currMem wasn't updated properly, so fish program was bleeding to other terminals
+9) All three blinking cursors shown on same display because of video memory bugs